My story

 From Bedroom to Business

 In the beginning, it was just me.
-I ran every aspect of the business—handling customer service, crafting each bow by hand, and packing and shipping them from my tiny room in a shared flat.
-It wasn’t easy—I barely had enough space for all the cartons and materials.
-Some nights, I worked until I couldn’t keep my eyes open, surrounded by piles of boxes.
+I handled customer service, crafted each bow by hand, and packed and shipped from a small room in a shared flat.
+Some nights, I worked until I could not keep my eyes open, surrounded by piles of boxes.
+Through this period I learned how to adapt, how to solve problems, and how to turn ideas into reality.

 When Passion Finds Its Purpose

 Today, I have a company, a team, and a product played by incredible musicians around the world.
-The Pickaso Guitar Bow is sold globally, and I’ve even had the honor of seeing it on the shelves at Guitar Center.
+The Pickaso Guitar Bow is sold globally, and I have had the honor of seeing it on the shelves at Guitar Center.

-I hope that by sharing my story, I can inspire even one person to chase a dream they once left behind.
+I hope that by sharing my story, I can inspire someone to chase a dream they once left behind.

 With much love and appreciation,